ofmla/devito-wiki/Using-Intel-Advisor-with-Devito.md

 This section briefly outlines how to extract a raw data file from our Devito Intel Advisor project.

-As to produce a snapshot, `cd` into the Advisor project's main directory.
+Like to produce a snapshot, `cd` into the Advisor project's main directory.
+Raw data is prepared in the form of a "report".
+To generate a report run the following command:

+`advixe-cl --report=survey --format=csv --report-output=./report.csv -- python benchmarks/user/benchmark.py run -P acoustic -so 4 --tn 100 --autotune off`

+In this command, `--report=survey` specifies that a report has to be created using the Survey data, roofline data can be reported by changing `survey` to `roofline`.
+The tag `--format=csv` specifies that the format of the file is `csv` (can be modified to `text`).
+Finally, `--report-output=./report.csv` specifies the location and the report file to be created.
+As before, `-- python benchmarks/...` refers to the script on which the report is being created.
+Once the report file has been created, it can be exported by itself.